Why Restorative Justice?

 We have 3 criteria:

-- The victim is willing to have the case come to us instead of pressing charges or letting the offender be summonsed.
+- The victim is willing to have the case come to us instead of pressing charges or letting the RP be summonsed.

-- The offender is admitting the wrongdoing.
+- The RP is admitting the wrongdoing.
 (They may not understand the full ripple effects of the harm.
 That’s OK.
 Such understanding will emerge in the process.
 See FAQ for more.)

 - We can be reasonably sure of a safe process.
 (If there are physical or emotional risks, we may return the case to you).